onsala-space-observatory/UVMultiFit/INSTALL.md

     make user

 You may check that you can load the module and execute some of its support functions.
-Start up `casa` and run
+Move into the `test` folder and start up `casa`

+    $ cd test
+	$ <CASADIR>/bin/casa   # replace `CASADIR` with the correct path from above!

+and run the short unit test in folder `test`:

     CASA <1>: %run test/test_uvmultimodel.py